uga-rosa/cmp-dictionary/DOC.md

 The special key 'filepath' is a table in a format similar to filename.
 The difference is that the keys are lua patterns and are used to match |expand|('%:p').

-The special key '*' is a global setting.
+The special key '\*' is a global setting.
+Dictionaries set to this key are always read.

-The priority is 'filename' > 'filepath' > 'filetype' > '*'

 #### exact